Ranked! The 13 most disappointing players of the 2018 World Cup so far

 3. Aziz Bouhaddouz (Morocco)

-With Portugal and Spain to come, Renard knew a draw against Iran wasn’t good enough, so tried to force the issue by bringing on Bouhaddouz for one last push.
-But he wasn't anticipating his substitute heading a 95th-minute free-kick beyond his own goalkeeper and handing all three points to Iran.

-The striker wasn’t trusted off the bench in Morocco’s second game as they toiled against Portugal, drawing another blank and ensuring an early exit from Russia 2018.
+The striker wasn’t trusted off the bench in Morocco’s second game as they toiled against Portugal, drawing another blank and ensuring an early exit from Russia 2018 despite a decent performance against a strong side.

 2. Nikola Kalinic (Croatia)

-Kalinic probably wishes he’d grimaced through now, but the 30-year-old may well have prematurely ended his international career after picking up just 41 caps and scoring 15 goals – including three in qualification for the World Cup.
-At least while Dalic is around.
+Kalinic probably wishes he’d grimaced through now – especially as his mates went on to hammer Argentina – but the 30-year-old may well have prematurely ended his international career after picking up just 41 caps and scoring 15 goals.

 1. Carlos Sanchez (Colombia)

 There really isn’t a great deal to say about Sanchez’s performance in Colombia’s opener against Japan.
-It lasted three minutes, led to the opening goal for Japan and put an end to Colombia’s tactical plan for the match – Juan Cuadrado was replaced on the half-hour mark as Jose Pekerman looked to limit the damage.
+It lasted three minutes, led to the opening goal for Japan and put an end to Jose Pekerman’s tactical plan for the match – Juan Cuadrado was replaced on the half-hour mark as the Cafeteros looked to limit the damage.

 Reflex reaction or not, Sanchez’s best Luis Suarez impression surely cost his country a result in their opening match against the weakest team in the group.
 It leaves Colombia in a difficult position with Senegal and Poland to come.